 The Resource Description Framework (RDF) is an open standard from W3C to describing digital resources with semantic meaning.
 Data described in RDF format can be exchanged and reused with retained conceptual understanding of resources between businesses, industries and countries.
 This is the first article in a series of guides to get started describing data with semantic meaning.
 The reader is recommended to read W3C guide RDF 1.1 Primer to take advantage of the article series, and gives a good introduction of what the RDF framework consists of.
-The first article describes how resources are defined in RDFS.
+The first article describes how resources are defined in RDF-Schema.
 Next article presents a semantic model and explains how resources from Wikidata and other sources can be linked to enrich the description.

 Classes and properties in RDFS